nnxmms/M.A.I.A/README.md

 🔍 - **Network Scanning:** M.A.I.A. also includes the Nmap tool for network scanning.
 You can use it to discover hosts and services on a computer network, thus providing additional functionality for security and network administration.

+🔐 - **SQL Injection Testing:** SQLMap can be used as well.
+It's a tool for automated SQL injection testing.
+You can use it to detect and exploit SQL injection vulnerabilities in web applications, providing an additional layer of security testing.

 ## Getting Started
 To get started with M.A.I.A., follow these steps: